 And with the Internet, we now can expand beyond our local area and sell nationwide or even around the world.
 But, as a result, we are competing with the big boys who saw the potential profit and have deeper pockets to pay for marketing than you will ever have.

-I’m not telling you this to discourage you but to make sure that you aren’t looking at starting a gift basket business with rose colored glasses.
-The industry is much different now than it was when I started my business BUT it is still possible to start and grow a successful business.
+I’m not telling you this to discourage you but to make sure that you aren’t looking at starting a gift basket business with rose-colored glasses.
+The industry is much different now than it was when I started my business and now includes gift boxes.